Google SWE Intern — Two Fresh Interview Experiences | Successfully Passed Both Coding Rounds Smoothly

 BQ

-1. Tell me an example of a time when you learned an important lesson from a failed project?
+1. Tell me about an example of a time when you learned something important from a failed project?

-3. Describe an experience where you took the initiative to help a team member improve their technical skills?
+3. Describe a time when you took the initiative to help team members improve their technical skills?

 Coding

-Question: Variable Range Summation This question requires the design of a data structure that can both query the sum of an interval of an array and support updating the value of an element.
+Topic: Variable Range Sum This question requires the design of a data structure that can not only query the sum of a certain range of the array, but also support updating the value of an element.

-Ideas: The most appropriate solution is to use a line tree, construct the array as a binary tree structure, and each node stores the sum of its children, so that both the query and the update can be completed in O(log n) time.
+Idea: It is most appropriate to use a line segment tree to solve the problem.
+Construct the array into a binary tree structure, and each node stores the sum of its child nodes, so that both query and update can be completed in O(log n) time.

 Follow up: